 New passports, but you’re still going to miss your vacation

-After Seamon and his family left the airport, they made an appointment for emergency passports.
+After Seamon and his family left the airport, they made an appointment at a regional U.S. passport agency for Urgent Travel passports.
 A few days later, the children had their new passports.
 Seamon called Air France in hopes that they could salvage part of their scheduled trip.

 Now, Seamon says, a new barrier to their dream vacation appeared, and this one proved insurmountable.